zer2/fantasy-basketball-optimizer/about/turnovers.md

 ## 4. The fourth argument: turnovers are volatile

-One argument is that turnovers are hard to predict on a week-to-week basis, and therefore are not worth investing in.
+One final argument is that turnovers are hard to predict on a week-to-week basis, and therefore are not worth investing in.

 It is true that turnovers are relatively volatile from week to week.
 However, this is not unique; all categories have some level of week to week volatility.
 Turnovers are not even most volatile category.
 Steals are, by a wide margin.